 Why It Works

-- Making a slurry with the cornstarch prevents lumps in the coconut cream sauce.
+- Making a slurry with cornstarch prevents lumps in the coconut cream sauce.

-- Ataúlfo mangoes are sweeter, more fragrant, more flavorful, and less fibrous than the Tommy Atkins mangoes more commonly available.
+- Ataúlfo mangoes are sweeter, more fragrant, more flavorful, and less fibrous than the more commonly available Tommy Atkins mangoes.

 1 (14-ounce; 400ml) can full-fat coconut milk, blended well to incorporate fat, divided